 Many firms are implementing DevOps practices.
 Thus, it seems like it will become more crucial for their competitors to install similar (or better) practices.
 This, in turn, would push the demand for DevOps professionals forward.

 Corporations have a huge interest in DevOps, and it looks like the trend will remain the same in the foreseeable future.
 There is usually plenty of demand for jobs in the market, along with a drop in the average income.
-This makes an aspiring DevOps Engineer seek for a vast range of skills.
+This makes an aspiring DevOps Engineer seek a vast range of skills.

 By learning Linux fundamentals, you will get equipped with skills such as file handling, text processing, system administration, process management, and network.

 Python is rising as an all-purpose language.
 GitHub recently crowned Python as its second-most popular programming language.
 Stack Overflow named it as the invasively-growing major programming language.
-On top of all, it is also considered as the most popular language for Machine Learning.
+On top of all, it is also considered the most popular language for Machine Learning.

 What can Python do for DevOps?
 Python helps reduce the maintenance problems that occur during the monitoring and deployment phase in DevOps.